3 Families, 3 NYC Apartment Combinations

 When this homeowner’s search for a three-bedroom apartment ended in disappointment, he decided to go in another direction.
 He bought two apartments in an Upper West Side co-op building after consulting the building’s management and an architect, with a plan to combine them.
 Both units were located at the end of a hallway.

-Working with his architect and Sweeten general contractor, he decided to merge them together through their kitchens and replace them with an open kitchen.
-He also expanded the master bedroom and bathroom, creating a mini spa with a walk-in shower.
+Working with his architect and the Sweeten general contractor he hired, he decided to merge them together through their kitchens and replace them with an open kitchen.
+He also expanded the primary bedroom and bathroom, creating a mini spa with a walk-in shower.

 A few bumps came up during the project; converting the bathtub into a walk-in shower required raising the floor underneath for the drain pipes in order to meet code and when trying to designate an entryway, they realized the configuration just wasn’t working.
 He ended up buying additional square footage from the hallway to create a more inviting one.
-Construction started in November of 2016 and finished in April of 2017, for a total of six months of work.
-The time and effort were well worth it.
+Construction took a total of six months of work.
+The time, effort, and renovation costs were well worth it.
 The homeowner said the apartment, “feels like living in a peaceful oasis above the city.”

 (Above) Zoe and Arvid’s Sweeten renovation in Manhattan